Frequently Asked Questions

 How long does the assessment take?

-It depends on whether you need breaks, how long you take to complete the tasks, and whether extra tests are required, but please allow for 2-3 hours.
+It depends on whether you need breaks, how long you take to complete the tasks, and whether extra tests are required, but please allow for 2 and a half hours.

 Can I record the session?